ton-community/tutorials/03-client/index.md

 npm install @orbs-network/ton-access
 ```

-2. Install ton connect
+2. Install ton connect UI.
+It's still in beta, but it will handle all wallet interaction for us:
+* Getting the list of Ton-Connect2 supported wallets
+* Getting the address from the wallet
+* Sending a transaction through the wallet

 ```
 npm i @tonconnect/ui-react
 ```

-3. Put a `tonconnect-manifest.json` in your `public` folder
+1. Put a `tonconnect-manifest.json` in your `public` folder

 ```
 {